Flutterwave/React-Native/docs/AbortingPaymentInitialization.md

 And that's all you need to abort an ongoing payment initialization.

-With love from Flutterwave. :heart:
+With love from Flutterwave. :yellow_heart: